super-heavy-milk/blog/content/posts/security-plus-retake.md

 ### Cost

-Note that all this shit is expensive.
+Note that all this stuff is expensive.
 Also, encrypting and duplicating data takes up a huge amount of disk space and compute.
 So try to get away with the least amount of it as possible.

 ## Risk Concepts